ethanwongca/hai_work/README.md

 # Human AI-Interaction Work

-This repository contains all the code developed during my directed studies on Human-AI Interaction.
+This repository contains all the code developedand documentation written during my directed studies on Human-AI Interaction.
 The code is organized into several directories, each addressing different aspects of the project.

 ## Directory Structure